JadedCtrl/shellTube/README.md

 power through the downsides, though! :)

-USAGE:
+Usage
 -------
 Shelltube is quite simple to use; this tutorial will go over the usage of the wrapper script, shelltube.sh.
 When running the script, you'll see a prompt:
- >>
+ \>\>

 In this prompt you can type any of the following commands:
 (!)   about            View the about page.
 (cls) clear            Clear the screen.
-(dl)  download [URL]   Download the selected/specified video. exit                   Exit Shelltube.
+(dl)  download [URL]   Download the selected/specified video.
+exit                   Exit Shelltube.
 (?)   help             Display this message.
 (md)  metadata [URL]   Display selected/specified video's MD.
 (/)   search {term}    Perform a search.
 (str) stream [URL]     Stream the selected/specified video.
 (sel) video {URL}      Select video based on URL or ID.

 In (parenthesis), smaller aliases for the commands are written.
 In {curly brackets}, required arguments are written.
 In [brackets], optional arguments are written.

 You can use Shelltube in one of two ways (or both):
   A) By selecting a video and then doing something with it
   B) By doing something and specifying the video

 Method A entails using either the "video" or "search" command to select a video, which will then be displayed before the prompt like so:
-$VIDEO_ID_HERE >>
+$VIDEO-ID-HERE \>\>
 When a video is selected, you use the "download", "stream", or "metadata" commands without arguments to act on the video.

 Method B entails just using the "download", "stream", or "metadata" commands while using a URL or video ID as an argument.
 For example:
- >> download $VIDEO_ID_HERE
+ \>\> download $VIDEO-ID-HERE

 You could opt to not use this interactive wrapper script and instead